Random lattice triangulations: Structure and algorithms: Structural properties

 \subsection{The ground state lemma}

-We turn now to the structure of the {\it ground state\/} triangulations, i.e., those of minimum total length.
+We turn now to the structure of the \textit{ground state} triangulations, that is, those of minimum total length.
 These are the triangulations of maximum weight in the probability distribution~(\ref{eq:gibbs}) when $\lambda<1$, and they play a central role in our analysis of spatial mixing in Section~\ref{sec:equilibrium}.
-In the absence of constraints, the ground state triangulations are very simple: every edge is either horizontal or vertical or a unit diagonal, so in particular the ground state is unique up to flipping of the unit diagonals.
+In the absence of constraints, the ground state triangulations are very simple: every edge is either horizontal or vertical or a unit diagonal, so in particular, the ground state is unique up to flipping of the unit diagonals.
 The presence of constraint edges, however, may change the ground state considerably.
-In this subsection we prove that the ground state remains (essentially) unique, and can be described easily (see Figure \ref{fig:trfig1gs} for an example).
+In this subsection we prove that the ground state remains (essentially) unique, and can be described easily; see Figure~\ref {fig:trfig1gs} for an example.

-\begin{lemma} Given any set of constraint edges, the ground state triangulation is unique (up to possible flipping of unit diagonals), and can be constructed by placing each edge in its minimal length configuration consistent with the constraints, independent of the other edges. \end{lemma}
+\begin{lemma}[(Ground state lemma)] Given any set of constraint edges, the ground state triangulation is unique (up to possible flipping of unit diagonals) and can be constructed by placing each edge in its minimal length configuration consistent with the constraints, independent of the other edges. \end{lemma}

 Lemma~\ref{lemma:gsl} will follow from a short sequence of observations.
-Given a set of constraints~$(\eta,\Delta)$, we call a midpoint $x$ {\it constrained\/} if the minimal configuration of the edge at $x$ consistent with the constraints is not horizontal or vertical or unit diagonal; or if the minimal configuration is a unit diagonal and its other unit diagonal configuration is not consistent.
+Given a set of constraints~$(\eta,\Delta)$, we call a midpoint $x$ \textit{constrained} if the minimal configuration of the edge at $x$ consistent with the constraints is not horizontal or vertical or unit diagonal, or if the minimal configuration is a unit diagonal and its other unit diagonal configuration is not consistent.

 Let $\sigma_x$ be a consistent configuration for the edge at~$x$ with endpoints $p_1,p_2$ as in Figure~\ref{fig:excluded}.
-We say that $\sigma_x$ is {\it spanned\/} by a constraint edge~$C$ if $C$ crosses the line segment $p_3p_4$ in Figure~\ref{fig:excluded} (i.e., the shorter diagonal of the minimal parallelogram of~$\sigma_x$).
+We say that $\sigma_x$ is \textit{spanned} by a constraint edge~$C$ if: (i) $\s_x$ and $C$ are compatible (i.e., they do not cross each other); and (ii) $C$ crosses the line segment $p_3p_4$ in Figure~\ref{fig:excluded} (i.e., the shorter diagonal of the minimal parallelogram of~$\sigma_x$).
 Note that this necessarily implies that the endpoints of~$C$ lie in the regions~$R_1$ and~$R_2$.

 \begin{proposition} Given a set of constraints, a consistent configuration~$\sigma_x$ for the edge at a constrained $x$ is minimal if and only if $\sigma_x$ is spanned by a constraint edge.
 Moreover, the minimal configuration $\sigma_x=\bar\sigma_x$ is unique. \end{proposition}